 4. NAURU ISLAND, Oceania

 Nauru is a small coral island in the Pacific Ocean, and it was formerly known as Pleasure Island.
-With a small area of only eight square miles, the Republic of Nauru is the smallest in the world, and the third smallest country in the world, after the Vatican and Monaco.
-Traveling to Nauru can be difficult because of the complicated process of obtaining a visa.
+With a small area of only eight square miles, the Republic of Nauru is the smallest in the world and the third smallest country, after the Vatican and Monaco.
+Traveling to Nauru can be difficult because of the complicated visa process.
 And that makes Nauru one of the less-visited countries in the world!
-But if you get the chance to visit this remote island, go to Anibare Bay to see the tropical beaches, to Buada Lagoon – a freshwater lagoon surrounded by lush tropical vegetation or walk or bike the entire island.
+But if you get the chance to visit this remote island, visit Anibare Bay to see the tropical beaches, Buada Lagoon – a freshwater lagoon surrounded by lush tropical vegetation- or walk or bike the entire island.

 What makes Nauru Island special

-You can walk the entire island in approximately 6 hours
+♦ You can walk the entire island in approximately six hours

 Interesting facts about Nauru Island